oceanwp/ocean-extra/readme.txt

 = 1.6.6 =
 - Fixed: Security issue - If $_REQUEST['_wpnonce'] is not set, it won't be checked.
+- Fixed: Remove filter for 5 star rating from review link.

 = 1.6.5 =
 - Fixed: Data saving error - about me widget.